Country of origin: cambodia

 [r] It was good there.

-[i] Was it good?
+[i] It was good?

-[i] Your husband was also Hokkien?
+[i] Was your husband also Hokkien?

-[r] In Phnom Penh, I lived there until 1983.
+[a] I lived in Phnom Penh until 1983.
 No, 1974.
 At the end of the year, I fled to Vietnam.

 [i] Where in Vietnam?